Santosh-Gupta/ScientificSummarizationDataSets/ReadMe.md

 Colab Notebook: https://colab.research.google.com/drive/1JEfZ2cCJc8Dz_LQMS9_rGgtMgecfXJDG

 If you have any questions about running any of the training, please open an issue and I'll get to it as soon as I can.
+I hope people can develop some effective scientific section summarizars.

 ------------------------------------------